 An ideal home is an attractive thought.
 There are exhibitions and magazines which promote smart and aesthetically pleasing furnishing and house design.
 What is your ideal sense of home?
 Journeying to my ideal home would be aiming to live in the same community as other people with whom I feel at ‘home’.
 It also is … Continue reading Journeying home – But how?

+By Stephen Russell-Lacy.
 A 74-year-old woman’s lower right leg was covered in waxy lumps, eruptions of angry red and livid purple.
 Tests confirmed the worst suspicions: it was carcinoma, a form of skin cancer.
 Despite receiving no treatment over a period of a few months the tumours miraculously disappeared.
-There was nothing in the biopsies, or the scans. … Continue reading Miraculous cure – Is this possible?
+There was nothing in the biopsies, … Continue reading Miraculous cure – Is this possible?

 If you are sick or injured then you are likely suffering discomfort or pain, lacking vital energy and hindered in ordinary functioning.
 Healers in complementary medicine use differing symbols and language to describe their experiences in healing.
 The question arises, ‘Is there a common factor across acupuncture, homeopathy, aromatherapy and other practices in alternative medicine … Continue reading Healing – How does it work?

 A poor work life balance can be addressed through psycho-spiritual considerations as well as renegotiation.
 The signs of poor work life balance are feeling overloaded, taken for granted, and drained.
 Working parents may become a little detached from the children and feel what they do is not good enough.
 So what causes this state of … Continue reading Work life balance – How do I achieve it?